badranyoussef/3sem-assignment/week07/README.md

 ## Overview

 - Youssef Badran
-- which assignment are included
-- which one are completed and which one are not
+- all tests and methods are done